Contents

 Include a thorough risk assessment process that evaluates money laundering and terrorism financing risks tied to the entity’s products, services, and customers.

-Be approved by senior management or the board of directors to ensure accountability.
+Be approved by senior management or the board to maintain accountability.

 Incorporate ongoing reviews of reports such as Suspicious Activity Reports (SARs) and Currency Transaction Reports (CTRs) to identify patterns and emerging threats.

-2. Ensure your MSB has registered with FinCEN
+2. Confirm that your MSB has registered with FinCEN

-If you determine your company to be an MSB and are operating in the U.S., you must register as such with FinCEN.
-This is the first crucial step for ensuring your operational framework is BSA compliant.
+If you determine that your company is an MSB and you are operating in the US, you must register with FinCEN.
+This is the first crucial step in making your operational framework BSA-compliant.

 The registration is done via FinCEN’s BSA E-Filing System and FinCEN Form 107.5.
-This registration must be renewed biannually. failure to which could result in the company being subjected to monetary penalties and even criminal prosecution.
+Its registration must be renewed biannually.
+Failure to do so could cause monetary penalties and even criminal prosecution.

-3. Ensure your MSB has a quality AML program
+3. Verify that your MSB has a quality AML program

-All MSBs must have an effective, risk-based AML program in writing.
-There are certain minimum requirements for these programs.
-MSBs must devise, deploy, and keep in place an AML program that is sufficient to refrain the MSB from money laundering and terrorism financing activities.
+All MSBs must have an effective, risk-based AML program in writing with certain minimum requirements.
+For starters, MSBs must devise, deploy, and keep in place an AML program that is sufficient to refrain the MSB from money laundering and terrorism financing activities.

-4. Ensure your MSB is compliant with all recordkeeping and reporting requirements
+4. Confirm that your MSB complies with all recordkeeping and reporting requirements

-All MSBs face a large number of BSA recordkeeping and reporting requirements.
+All MSBs face many BSA recordkeeping and reporting requirements.
 For example, most MSBs must submit a suspicious activity report (SAR) via FinCEN Form 111 regarding activities or transactions related to potential legal and regulatory violations.

-In the case that an MSB knows, suspects, or has a reason to suspect the existence of suspicious transactions that are conducted or attempted to be conducted by, at, or through an MSB – and that involve, or aggregate, funds or assets worth $2000 or more – the MSB must file a SAR.
+If an MSB knows, suspects, or has a reason to suspect the existence of suspicious transactions that are conducted or attempted to be conducted by, at, or through an MSB—and that involve or aggregate funds or assets worth $2000 or more—the MSB must file a SAR.

 FinCEN Funds Transfer Rule

-The FinCEN Funds Transfer Rule, also known as the Travel Rule, requires financial institutions to collect and retain specific information on funds transfers and transmittals exceeding $3,000.
-This ensures transparency and accountability in financial transactions, particularly for combating money laundering and terrorist financing.
+The FinCEN Funds Transfer Rule, also known as the Travel Rule, requires financial institutions to collect and retain information on transfers over $3,000.
+This promotes transparency and accountability in financial transactions, particularly in combating money laundering and terrorist financing.

-FinCEN also urges Virtual Asset Service Providers (VASPs) to adopt innovative tools like blockchain analytics and secure data-sharing platforms to meet these standards and align with global AML/CFT priorities.
+FinCEN also urges Virtual Asset Service Providers (VASPs) to adopt innovative tools, such as blockchain analytics and secure data-sharing platforms, to meet these standards and align with global AML/CFT priorities.

 Recordkeeping and Travel Rules

 In 1995, the Board of Governors of the Federal Reserve and FinCEN issued a joint Rule for banks and other non-bank financial institutions.
-This Rule had to do with the information required to be included on transfers of funds and is made up of two parts – the Recordkeeping Rule and the Travel Rule.
+This Rule defined what information must be included in fund transfers.
+This two-part rule consists of the Recordkeeping Rule and the Travel Rule.

-To be compliant with the FinCEN Funds Transfer Rule, the following information is needed:
+Compliance with the FinCEN Funds Transfer Rule requires the following information:

 The name of the transmitter